torhovland/torhovland.github.io/_posts/2019-01-15-make-your-next-csharp-project-non-nullable.md

 You might find it pointless to simply substitute one exception (`NullReferenceException`) with another (`ArgumentNullException`), but it really isn't.
 A `NullReferenceException` can emerge from deep within your code, without any hint about what shouldn't have been `null`, forcing you to sit down and inspect or debug the code in order to find out what's wrong.
 If you're lucky you have symbol files with a reference to the line number where the exception was thrown, but in production code the line numbers are often wrong due to optimized code, or the symbol files are missing altogether.
 An `ArgumentNullException` is much more helpful, because it will refer to the problematic argument and hopefully also provide a meaningful error message.

-Unfortunately, it's often not possible to know whether or not a reference can be null.
+Unfortunately, it's often not possible to know whether a reference can be null.
 That leaves us with the choice of sprinkling `null` checks all over the code, or just making vague assumptions that some references will never be `null`.
 Here's an example of the former:

 ![](https://github.com/torhovland/torhovland.github.io/raw/master/img/non-nullable/excessive-null-checking.png)